texas-egads/EGaDS-Toolkit/System/Characters/README.md

         // Check for jump input (e.g., space key) and if the character is grounded. if (Input.GetKeyDown(KeyCode.Space) && IsGrounded())
         {
-            // Tell the character to take the assigned action, which in this case, is the jump action. character.TakeAction(character);
+            // Tell the character to take the assigned order, which in this case, is the jump order. character.TakeOrder(character);
         }
     }